• Skip to primary navigation

 figs in a bowl

-Also I just searched "fig tart" on my site and realized I have three other fig tart recipes already, plus another in my cookbook with whipped yogurt and caramelized figs. I guess I really love figs!
+Also I just searched "fig tart" on my site and realized I have three other fig tart recipes already, including these goat cheese fig galettes, plus another in my cookbook with whipped yogurt and caramelized figs. I guess I really love figs!
 I hope you do too.

 Slices of chocolate fig tart on a plate

 • Soaked raw cashews form the base of the chocolate cream.
-If you don't have cashews, I think this would work with an equal amount of nut or seed butter substituted by weight and not by volume.
+If you don't have cashews, I think this would work with an equal amount of nut or seed butter substituted by weight.

 • Coconut oil sets the cream into a softly sliceable consistency.
 Extra-virgin coconut oil also lends tropical floral topnotes to the filling.
 If you dislike coconut flavor, use refined coconut oil which has no flavor.
 You could also try palm oil, but you need an oil that's solid at room temperature or the filling won't set properly.